 There many basic types of off-road, all-terrain wheelchairs, but it mainly comes down to two major options: manual or motorized.
 The serious motorized versions usually take on the appearance of a small tank or a Mars rover, and tend to weigh 1,000 lbs or more, severely limiting portability.
 There are indoor/outdoor electric wheelchairs that do double duty, but they are not geared so much for the trail.
 Think light duty—grass, compacted dirt, and gravel.
 Then you have specialty items, like beach wheelchairs that need assistance to be propelled (electric or a pusher).
 And finally you have dedicated off-road wheelchairs that are meant to be pushed or lifted by a helper or a team of helpers (say, for mountaineering).
 To explore the capabilities of those chairs, The Chair Institute has reviewed many of them.

 The GRIT Freedom Chair was purchased at a discount (the Mountain Trike and eTrike were loaned) for testing purposes.
-As an Amazon Associate I earn from qualifying purchases.
-These funds help maintain this website.
-Details.

 EXPLORE THIS GUIDE: